loeeeee/immich-in-lxc/README.md

 But, not providing a bare-metal installation guide for immich can be justified as Immich is more than a simple binary and does requires some efforts to set up in current state.

-**This guide is heavily inspired by another guide [Immich Native](https://github.com/arter97/immich-native), and the install script & service files are modified from the ones in the repo.
+**This guide is heavily inspired by another guide [Immich Native](https://github.com/arter97/immich-native), and the install script & service files are modified from the ones in that repo.
 KUDO to its author, arter97!**

 ## Immich Components